The Castle of Terror: Plot summary

 Conan sleeps peacefully as the storm passes overhead, frequently jerking awake with his sword at the ready, seeming to hear whispering voices.
 He becomes convinced that the shadows are ghosts unsuccessfully trying to devour him.
 He's unaware that in one corner of the castle, the shadows are converging into a sentient mass which is planning to consume him.

 Meanwhile, a band of Stygian slave traders are searching the savanna for tribesmen to capture.
 Caught in a violent storm, the men spy the castle in the distance and make their way towards shelter.
 They burst inside and distract the shadowy black mass that was slowly approaching Conan.
 Conan, now awake and contemplating the horror he had finally noticed, hides in the shadows while watching as the Stygians eat, drink, and finally fall asleep, with one standing guard.
 As the sentinel stands, back to his sleeping companions, a hideous shape made from the spirits of a thousand dead souls appears in the center of their camp.
 The monstrosity, with a hundred heads and a dozen feet and arms, throws itself onto a sleeping Stygian and rips him to shreds.

 The Stygians rise up and attack the beast to no avail, as it methodically kills one after another.
 Conan, still hiding, decides to leave the scene while the monster is distracted by climbing out a window.
 He finds the slavers' horses and begins to mount one, when a lone Stygian, driven mad by his experience, bursts out of the castle.
 Conan is forced to kill the man to end his insanity.
 Soon, Conan hears the shuffling of movement towards the door.
 He doesn't wait to see who or what comes out, swiftly taking the Stygian's armor and spurring his horse into a gallop far away from the cursed castle.

+Adaptations

+The story was adapted into comic book form in Conan the Barbarian no. 105 (Marvel Comics, Dec.
+1979) by writer/editor Roy Thomas and artists John Buscema and Ernie Chan.